 Please email firstname.lastname@example.org to organise a time for your induction.

 The JCU Community Garden is governed by a Working Group.
 The purpose of the Working Group is to report to and provide direction and recommendations to the Dean of Research Infrastructure, who is responsible for the Environmental Research Complex (ERC) where the garden is located.

-The Working Group is comprised of JCU staff, students and Cairns community members.
-A Staff and Student representative of the Working Group reports on matters arising and the Working Group’s recommendations internally.
+The Working Group is comprised of JCU staff, students, and may include Cairns community members.
+A Staff representative of the Working Group reports on matters arising and the Working Group’s recommendations internally.

 The Objectives of the Working Group are to:

 The James Cook University (JCU) Cairns Community Garden Operational Guidelines provide an overarching guide for the responsible management and use of the Community Garden located at JCU’s Cairns Campus.
 The Guidelines are a working draft document that will be updated on a regular basis as required.